 I don’t find them because I’m some kind of genius; I find them because they are there if you know where to look.

 In this episode of Tuesdays with Joe, I’ll walk through a few of these common issues, and how to spot them.
 And I’ll also explain why a UX Audit doesn’t have to take weeks, days or even hours — and why there’s no single right way to do it.

 If this topic is close to your heart, then you may also want to check out my new online training course, the 90-Minute UX Audit & UI Redesign.
 It’s part of my NEW online school, the UX 365 Academy.

 In a little over 40 minutes, I’ll show you a huge list of common UX problems that show up in the product’s UI.
 They’re easy to spot, and you will find almost all of them in just about any customer-facing portal, website or B2B application you’re asked to redesign.

 Then we’ll spend the remaining time walking through the what and why of redesigning for every issue we found in the UX Audit.

 And after you’ve taken this course, you’ll be able to spot big UX issues easily and quickly in your next project — and you’ll also know exactly how to fix them.

-Check it out here — I hope to see you in class.
+Check out UX 365 here — I hope to see you in class.